Taxpayers League of Minnesota Announces Release of 2018 Scorecard, Awards

-This year, the scorecard features on its front one legislator who was awarded “Best Friend of the Taxpayer” who scored 100% by voting against increased spending, burdensome regulation and increased taxes during the 2017 legislative session.
-Three legislators who scored 87 and above are denoted “Friend of the Taxpayer.”
-11 House members and 1 Senator scored 80% and above, and we designated them an “Honorable Mention.”
-(See list below.)
+Rep. Steve Drazkowski returns as “Best Friend of the Taxpayer” scoring 100% by voting against increased spending, burdensome regulation, and increased taxes during the 2018 legislative session.
+Three legislators who scored 90 and above are denoted “Friend of the Taxpayer.”
+2 House members scored 80% and above, and we designated them an “Honorable Mention.”
+(See the list below.)

 On the scorecard, we also note which legislators who have signed the Taxpayer Protection Pledge: a promise that they “will oppose any and all efforts to increase taxes.”
 It asks legislators to promise their constituents and the state of Minnesota, not to increase taxes.
 The pledge can be found on the scorecard and also on our website at taxpayersleague.org/pledge.
 We update that list as we receive signatures and also include non-incumbent candidates who have signed the pledge.

 The 2018 scorecard is available online at taxpayersleague.org/scorecard along with links to past scorecards.
 It is being sent to all of the League’s members across Minnesota.

 “This year we saw that legislators were challenged by the continuing intransigence and ineptitude of outgoing Governor, Mark Dayton.
 His legacy will be failed programs which will be expensive to fix and an inability to negotiate.
 This resulted in punishing stalemates in so many policy areas, especially tax reform,” said Ted Lillie, President of the Taxpayers League of Minnesota.
 “Governor Dayton’s key ‘accomplishment’ is to make Minnesota the highest taxed state in the nation added Lillie.